Maris33/ewizardjs-docs/docs/documentation/Installation.md

 * **wiz login**

-It will open the page in your default browser where you have to enter the login and password.
+It will open the page in your default browser where you should enter the login and password.
 After succssesful authorization you will see the next page.